Live

 This is solvable

 The 15-minute psychiatrist problem isn’t going away.
 Healthcare economics are what they are, and appointments aren’t getting longer.
-But the information problem — the fact that the most important details get lost between appointments — that’s completely solvable.
+But the information problem, the fact that the most important details get lost between appointments, is completely solvable.

-It takes two things: patients tracking consistently (which is a design challenge, and one I’ve spent a lot of time on), and an app that turns that tracking into something a clinician can actually use in under 2 minutes.
+It takes two things: patients tracking consistently (which is a design challenge, and one I’ve spent a lot of time on), and an app that turns that tracking into a clinician report a doctor can actually use in under 2 minutes.

 Your doctor is smart.
 Give them better input and you’ll get better output.
 It’s that simple.